openstack/python-ironicclient/doc/source/create_command.rst

     $ ironic help create
     usage: ironic create <file> [<file> ...]

-    Create baremetal resources (chassis, nodes, and ports).
+    Create baremetal resources (chassis, nodes, port groups and ports).
 The resources may be described in one or more JSON or YAML files.
 If any file cannot be validated, no resources are created.
 An attempt is made to create all the resources; those that could not be created are skipped (with a corresponding error message).

     Positional arguments:
       <file>  File (.yaml or .json) containing descriptions of the resources